Fang-Zhang/React-FrontEnd-Developer-Career/InterviewQuestions/questions.md

         ```
 2. What's the use of render() in React?
    - It is required for each component to have a render() function.
 This function returns the HTML, which is to be displayed in the component.
-   - If you need to render more than one element, all of the elements must be inside one parent tag like <div>, <form>.
+   - If you need to render more than one element, all of the elements must be inside one parent tag, like <div>, <form>.

 3. What's a state in React?
    - The state is a built-in React object that is used to contain data or information about the component.
 The state of a component can change over time, and whenever it changes, the component re-renders.